-○ Operating loss: JPY145mn (versus loss of JPY99mn in 1H FY03/20) ○ Recurring loss: JPY68mn (versus loss of JPY147mn in 1H FY03/20) ○ Net loss: JPY243mn (versus loss of JPY144mn in 1H FY03/20)
+○ Operating loss: JPY299mn (versus profit of JPY310mn in cumulative Q3 FY03/20) ○ Recurring loss: JPY268mn (versus profit of JPY178mn in cumulative Q3 FY03/20) ○ Net loss: JPY435mn (versus profit of JPY19mn in cumulative Q3 FY03/20)

-- Performance versus plan: The company does not make earnings forecasts due to the volatility of results at the Venture Capital segment, where earnings can vary greatly depending on conditions in the stock market and trends in initial public offerings. - Consolidated sales of JPY13.3bn were up 25.7% YoY.
-By segment, sales at the Business Production segment were down 8.5% YoY, due in large part to the loss of sales from its market research business that it exited in Q2 FY03/20 (sales were more or less flat YoY adjusted for this factor).
-The slowdown in the economy in the wake of the novel coronavirus pandemic had some impact, as some projects were delayed and the company was forced to curb marketing activities, but the impact on 1H results at the segment was not very large.
-At the Venture Capital segment, the company completed a number of trade sales and 1H sales were up 134.9% YoY.
-At the Pet Lifestyle segment, the company posted record sales, up 24.3% YoY, the strong growth driven by increases in new policy sales by its pet insurance subsidiary, which benefited from strong growth in the pet insurance market.
-At the HR Innovation segment, 1H sales were up 29.9% YoY, the growth driven by the expansion of its sales force last year (including digital transformation measures), which offset the drag from the pandemic. - The 1H operating loss of JPY145mn reflected a mixed bag of results at the individual segment level, with the Business Production segment reporting 90.4% growth in operating profit, the Venture Capital segment reporting an operating loss of JPY384mn (versus profit of JPY14mn in 1H FY03/20), the Pet Lifestyle segment reporting a 20.6% YoY profit decline, and the HR Innovation segment reporting an operating loss of JPY45mn (versus loss of JPY66mn).
+- Performance versus plan: The company does not make earnings forecasts due to the volatility of results at the Venture Capital segment, where earnings can vary greatly depending on conditions in the stock market and trends in initial public offerings. - Consolidated sales of JPY19.9bn were up 19.3% YoY.
+By segment, sales at the Business Production segment were down 18.9% YoY, due to the loss of sales from its market research business that it exited in Q2 FY03/20 as well as temporarily curbed corporate interest in new business caused by the COVID-19 pandemic.
+At the Venture Capital segment, the company completed a number of trade sales and cumulative Q3 sales were up 24.6% YoY.
+At the Pet Lifestyle segment, sales were up 24.1% YoY, the strong growth driven by the record number of new policies in force, which benefited from strong growth in the pet insurance market.
+At the HR Innovation segment, cumulative Q3 sales were up 22.4% YoY, the growth driven by the expansion of its sales force last year (including digital transformation measures), which offset the drag from the pandemic. - The cumulative Q3 operating loss of JPY299mn reflected a mixed bag of results at the individual segment level, with the Business Production segment reporting 13.3% growth in operating profit, the Venture Capital segment reporting an operating loss of JPY582mn (versus profit of JPY130mn in cumulative Q3 FY03/20), the Pet Lifestyle segment reporting a 14.9% YoY profit decline, and the HR Innovation segment reporting an operating loss of JPY56mn (versus loss of JPY87mn).
 The sharp jump in earnings at the Business Production segment reflected the company's efforts to recoup the losses from the exit from its money-losing market research business last year and the result of management cost reviews.
-The losses at the Venture Capital segment stemmed from valuation losses booked on three of the company's investees whose value had declined during the period.
-The losses at the Pet Lifestyle segment resulted from the increases in expenses (such as commissions and collection fees) that accompanied the increase in pet insurance policies sales, and the rise in net claims paid and loss adjustment expenses accompanying the increase in the number of policies in force.
-The losses at the Pet Lifestyle segment did not paint a true picture, though, as a better gauge of the profitability of this insurance business is adjusted earnings, and on this measure the Pet Lifestyle segment reported a 1H operating profit of JPY422mn (versus profit of JPY530mn in 1H FY03/20). - At the recurring profit level, the company reported a loss of JPY68mn.
-The company recorded a JPY109mn loss on the sale of investment securities in 1H FY03/20.
-The recurring loss contracted YoY in 1H FY03/21 due to the company recording a JPY104mn loss on the sale of investment securities and other factors. - The company recorded a net loss attributable to owners of the parent of JPY243mn.
-The loss increased YoY because of a drop in income taxes deferred. - Net asset value (NAV) as calculated by the company came to JPY38.7bn (JPY3,818 per share) as of the end of 1H FY03/21, up from JPY28.4bn (JPY2,811 per share) at the end of FY03/20, the increase driven in large part by a recovery in the Business Production segment's industry PER, which had been depressed due to the COVID-19 impact, from 25x to 40x, and the rebound in the stock price of subsidiary ipet Insurance. - The expected impact of COVID-19 on 2H FY03/21 earnings
+The losses at the Venture Capital segment stemmed from valuation losses booked on five of the company's investees whose value had declined during the period.
+The losses at the Pet Lifestyle segment resulted from the increases in expenses (such as commissions and collection fees) that accompanied the increase in pet insurance policy sales, and the rise in net claims paid and loss adjustment expenses accompanying the increase in the number of insurance claims filed.
+The losses at the Pet Lifestyle segment did not paint a true picture, though, as a better gauge of the profitability of this insurance business is adjusted earnings, and on this measure the Pet Lifestyle segment reported a cumulative Q3 operating profit of JPY705mn (versus adjusted profit of JPY771mn in cumulative Q3 FY03/20).
+Operating losses narrowed in the HR Innovation segment. - At the recurring profit level, the company reported a loss of JPY268mn.
+The company recorded a JPY81mn loss on the sale of investment securities in cumulative Q3 FY03/20, but recorded a JPY87mn gain on the sale of investment securities in cumulative Q3 FY03/21. - Net asset value (NAV) as calculated by the company came to JPY35.8bn (JPY3,534 per share) as of the end of Q3 FY03/21, up from JPY28.4bn (JPY2,811 per share) at the end of FY03/20, the increase driven in large part by a recovery in the Business Production segment's industry PER, which had been depressed due to the COVID-19 impact, from 25x to 40x, and the rebound in the stock price of subsidiary ipet Insurance.